Decomposing Network Influence: Social Influence Regression: Empirical Application

 Figure~\ref{fig:predCompareRandom} illustrates differences in the performance between the social influence model, GLM, and GBM across the scoring rules mentioned above and a more standard metric, the RMSE.
 In the case of each of these metrics we find GLM performs the worst and that the social influence model performs the best.

-Recently, conflict scholars have become interested in generating forecasts from their models \citep{pevehouse:goldstein:1999,bdm:2009,brandt:etal:2014,hegre:etal:2015,ward:2016}. and to assess the performance of their model instead of taking a cross-validation approach they often just predict out some number of years.
+We also assess the predictive accuracy of our models in a forecasting context.
 We perform such an exercise as well by dividing up our sample into a training and test set, where the test set corresponds to the last $x$ periods in the data that we have available.
 We vary $x$ from two to five.
 For instance, when $x=5$ we are leaving the last five years of data for validation.
 Results for this analysis are shown in Figure~\ref{fig:predCompareTime} and there again we find that the social influence model has better out of sample predictive performance than the alternatives we test here.

 \FloatBarrier